Andrew Wilkinson: Early life and education

-Politics
+Political career

+Political beginnings

 Wilkinson served as the president of the BC Liberal Party from 1998 to 2001.
 After the party formed the largest majority government in the province's history in 2001, party leader Gordon Campbell appointed Wilkinson to be the deputy minister responsible for intergovernmental relations.

-In 2003, he was transferred to the position of deputy minister for the Ministry of Small Business & Economic Development.
-In 2006, he returned to the private sector by becoming a partner in the Litigation Group of McCarthy Tétrault He remained active in Liberal politics in the intervening years, having served as riding president of Federal MP Joyce Murray and briefly as BC campaign co-chair to Michael Ignatieff's federal election campaign.
+In 2003, he was transferred to the position of deputy minister for the Ministry of Small Business and Economic Development, where he was responsible for economic issues, trade and tourism.
+He returned to the private sector in 2006, becoming a partner in the Litigation Group of McCarthy Tétrault.
+He remained active in Liberal politics in the intervening years, having served as riding president of federal MP Joyce Murray and briefly as BC campaign co-chair to Michael Ignatieff's federal election campaign.

-With the 2013 election approaching and Colin Hansen retiring in his Vancouver-Quilchena riding, the 54-year old Wilkinson stood for the BC Liberal nomination.
-He was contested by Vancouver City Councillor Suzanne Anton but won the contest, with Anton being shifted to the Vancouver-Fraserview riding where another BC Liberal incumbent was retiring.
+With the 2013 election approaching and Colin Hansen retiring in his Vancouver-Quilchena riding, Wilkinson stood for the BC Liberal nomination.
+The nomination was also contested by Vancouver city councillor Suzanne Anton, but Wilkinson but won the nomination.
+Anton then shifted to the Vancouver-Fraserview riding where another BC Liberal incumbent was retiring.
 He easily won the Vancouver-Quilchena riding in the 2013 British Columbia general election with over 60% of the vote as his party won the election and formed a majority government.